iwind/RockMongoPlugins/README.txt

 Questions please go to iwind.liu@gmail.com

-Please download packages by clicking "Download Zip" on the right.
+Please download packages by clicking "Download ZIP" on the right.